-EDU 694 Administrative Internship

-This course provides the internship experience requirement for the master's program in
+EDU 694 - Administrative Internship This course provides the internship experience requirement for the master's program in Ontario.

-Ontario.
 Candidates will complete 300 internship hours.
 The course includes seminar sessions through-out the internship.
-The internship experiences are aligned with the program standards from Educational Leadership Constituent Council.
+The internship experiences are aligned with the program standards from Educational Leadership Constituent Council. three semester hours one semester hour

-EDU 697 Individual Clinical Practice Advisement
+EDU 697 - Individual Clinical Practice Advisement